openlegend/core-rules/core/src/06-wealth-equipment/01-chapter-six.md

 ## Building Your Own Weapons

 Previously, we detailed the mechanical benefits of a variety of sample weapons.
-But you may be interested in making your character or campaign setting unique by creating stats for your own home brewed weapons.
+But you may be interested in customizing your character or campaign setting with new home brewed weapons.
 To do so, simply follow the four step process explained in this section.
 Every weapon begins with a default wealth level of 1, and may be increased or decreased at various stages of this process.

 ### Step 1: Choose a Category